-Lina leads Conservation International’s engagement in international policy arenas that deal with biodiversity and ecosystem services, particularly freshwater.
-She leads CI’s efforts in relation to the United Nations Framework Convention on Climate Change and the United Nations Convention on Biological Diversity.
+Lina is the Vice President of International Policy at Conservation International and leads engagement in policy arenas that deal with climate change, biodiversity and ecosystem services, particularly freshwater.
+She serves as the lead negotiator to the United Nations Framework Convention on Climate Change and the United Nations Convention on Biological Diversity.
 She works across the institution with CI’s field staff, scientists, and other experts to ensure that biodiversity health and its contribution to human well-being are fully considered in international policy decisions.

 She achieves this goal through a combination of targeted scientific and policy analysis, technical and strategic support to national governments negotiating in international policy arenas, guidance for implementation at the national level, and collaboration with other like-minded groups.

 Major policy areas that Lina is currently working on include, the U.N.
 Climate Treaty and the U.N.
 Biological Diversity Treaty, the newly created Intergovernmental Platform on Biodiversity and Ecosystem Services (IPBES) and the UN Watercourses Convention, which provides a framework for the use of shared water resources.
 Prior to taking on her role in International Policy, Lina spent four years providing strategic planning advice to CI’s Latin America programs.